A personal memoir about watching a Hammer horror classic and almost paying for the experience with my life

 Now, I still enjoy these solo pursuits.
-But the lengths Ill go to sate these needs are minimal when stacked up against those longer, less schedule-bound days.
+But the lengths I’ll go to to sate these needs are minimal when stacked up against those longer, less schedule-bound days.

-Last night, as I lay down to detox before I bed, I opted to put on the 1972 Hammer Horror classic Vampire Circus, a late period offering from the studio that I have long loved.
+Last night, as I lay down to detox before bed, I opted to put on the 1972 Hammer Horror classic VAMPIRE CIRCUS, a late period offering from the studio that I have long loved.
 And I immediately recalled the first time I saw this film and the berserk lengths I went to in order to see it.
 And I remembered how that quest almost killed me.

 So getting a paying job at this greaseball palace was a real thrill.

 My gig was working for an old alcoholic vendor of “Peg Perego” mini-bikes for toddlers.
 You know, those motorized things that move at 1 mile per hour?
 My responsibility lay in charging parents a buck for their brats to ride around on this little make-shift track while they bought crap from the market and, hopefully, to actually sell them one of these over-priced vehicles.

 I never did sell a bike.